Photo by Joshua Kristal

 Omar said he got the idea to open when mail shops on Court closed, and a UPS shop at Court and Atlantic shuttered.

 His dad owned the convenience store next door, on the corner of Henry and Degraw, since 1992.
 The mail shop was a video store, and it shut down.

 “This is a neighborhood store,” Omar says.
 “We get repeat customers.
 If we don’t treat you well the first time in, you won’t be back.
-So, it was rocky at first, when we were new, but it’s been good ever since.”
+It was rocky at first, when we were new, but it’s been good ever since.”